CitRUSprod/docker-compose-starter/README.md

 scripts/prod [docker-compose command]
 ```

-Run the project just enter these command and open http://localhost:6600 in your browser:
+Run the project just enter these commands and open http://localhost:6600 in your browser:

 ```sh
 # Development